numpy/numpy/doc/source/reference/ufuncs.rst

 .. rubric:: *order*

 Specifies the calculation iteration order/memory layout of the output array.
 Defaults to 'K'.
-'C' means the output should be C-contiguous, 'F' means F-contiguous, 'A' means F-contiguous if the inputs are F-contiguous and not also not C-contiguous, C-contiguous otherwise, and 'K' means to match the element ordering of the inputs as closely as possible.
+'C' means the output should be C-contiguous.
+'F' means F-contiguous.
+'A' means F-contiguous if the inputs are F-contiguous and not C-contiguous, and C-contiguous otherwise.
+'K' means to match the element ordering of the inputs as closely as possible.

 .. rubric:: *dtype*